 Chicago, IL 60601-3330

 In cases that involve complex or unusual technical issues, Brian’s ability to research and master the nuances gives his clients a distinct advantage.
-He is skilled at simplifying and explaining complicated concepts and presenting them in a convincing case to juries and judges.
+He is skilled at simplifying and explaining complicated concepts and presenting them in a convincing manner to judges and juries.
 His willingness and ability to delve into the technical aspects of a case in order to understand and effectively communicate those ideas to a jury is unique.
-Just as important, Brian has an exceptional capability for relating to and empathizing with his clients, in ways that are quickly apparent in his personal attention at trial.
+Just as important, Brian has an exceptional capability for relating to and empathizing with his clients in ways that are quickly apparent in his personal attention at trial.
 When combined with his persuasive courtroom strengths, it makes him a vigorous and effective advocate in litigation.

 Brian’s effectiveness as a litigator led the Law Bulletin Publishing Company to select him for inclusion in its 2011 “40 Illinois Attorneys Under Forty to Watch” recognition and its Emerging Lawyers honor and its inclusion in Leading Lawyers beginning in 2017.
-He also received recognition from his professional peers in his selection as an Illinois Super Lawyer ® (2014 – 2016) and an Illinois Super Lawyer “Rising Star”® (2012 – 2013).
-His professional activities emphasize his litigation skills, particularly as First Vice President of the Young Professionals Board of the Center for Disability and Elder Law (an organization providing legal services to low-income elderly persons) and as an active panelist-speaker for programs of the Chicago Inn of Court.
+He also received recognition from his peers in his selection as an Illinois Super Lawyer ® (2014 – 2016) and an Illinois Super Lawyer “Rising Star” ® (2012 – 2013).
+Brian is also very active in many bar associations and bar groups which promote civility among lawyers.
 Brian honed his trial capabilities at the start of his career by serving as a Judicial Extern for Chief Judge Charles P. Kocoras, U.S. District Court for the Northern District of Illinois, and by working in the Cook County State’s Attorney’s Office, assigned to the Criminal Appeals Division.

 - Illinois Super Lawyers “Rising Star”®, 2012 – 2013